 The reference can be a set of atoms or the center of mass of a set of atoms.
 The group of solvent atoms should consist of 3 atoms per solvent molecule.
-Only solvent molecules between -rmin and -rmax are considered each frame.
+Only solvent molecules between -rmin and -rmax are considered for -o and -no each frame.

--o: angle distribution of theta1.
+-o: distribution of cos(theta1) for rmin<=r<=rmax.